 Puzzle – Leaning Tower of Pisa

-Let's say you drop a ball from the Leaning Tower of Pisa, which is 179 ft high, and it bounces back 10% of the dropped height - 17.9 ft.
-Then on the second bounce it bounces up 10% again - 1.79 ft, and so on for ever.
-How ...
+Let’s say you drop a ball from the Leaning Tower of Pisa, which is 179 ft high, and it bounces back 10% of the dropped height – 17.9 ft.
+Then on the second bounce it bounces up 10% again – … Continue reading

 Puzzle – Break a stick to get a triangle

-I read somewhere this is a Google interview question: Let's say you drop a stick, breaking it randomly in 2 places, leaving you with 3 smaller sticks.
-What's the probability you can make a triangle out of the 3 sticks? [ddet Answer] There are a number of ways to tackle this, including ...
+I read somewhere this is a Google interview question: Let’s say you drop a stick, breaking it randomly in 2 places, leaving you with 3 smaller sticks.
+What’s the probability you can make a triangle out of the 3 resulting … Continue reading

 Puzzle – 4 Bugs chasing each other

+The answer to this problem is either really obvious, or it’s not.
 Say there are four bugs standing at the corners of an imaginary 1m * 1m square.
-Each of the bugs is facing the bug that is on the adjacent, clockwise corner from where they are.
-At the same instant, each of the four bugs starts walking directly towards the bug they ...
+Each of the bugs is facing the bug that is on the … Continue reading

 Puzzle – Liars and Truthtellers

-This is another probability question that seems straightforward but can be deceptive...
-You're an FBI agent and have been monitoring a large gang, and you know that 1/4 of its members always tell the truth, the rest always lie.
-Then you get taken hostage by the gang, and two gang members ...
+This is another probability question that seems straightforward but can be deceptive… You’re an FBI agent and have been monitoring a large gang, and you know that 1/4 of its members always tell the truth, the rest always lie.
+Then … Continue reading

 Puzzle – shortest road system

-Let's say you're contracted to build roads to connect four towns that are at the corners of an imaginary square with sides 1 mile.
-What's the shortest length of road system you can build so that every town can get to every other town? [ddet Answer] The first answers that ...
+Let’s say you’re contracted to build roads to connect four towns that are at the corners of an imaginary square with sides 1 mile.
+What’s the shortest length of road system you can build so that every town can get … Continue reading

 Puzzle – Clock

-It's 3 O'Clock.
-What will be the time when the minute and hour hands are next in the same position (coincident)? [expand title=Answer] The Plodder's way: Let's start with the minute hand at the 12 and hour hand at the 3.
-Let's call x the number of minute ...
+It’s 3 O’Clock.
+What will be the time when the minute and hour hands are next in the same position (coincident)?
+One way to solve this problem: start with the minute hand at the 12 and hour hand at the … Continue reading

 More puzzles…

-A few more brainteasers..
-Some of these are from Heard on the Street - a book of interview questions for Quants I'm trying to get through.
-Well worth a read if you're into this sort of thing...
-1. Two ropes of different lengths, and you know that if you were to ...
+Some of these are from Heard on the Street – a book of interview questions for Quants I’m trying to get through.
+Well worth a read if you’re into this sort of thing… 1.
+Two ropes of different lengths, and … Continue reading

-Some probability questions/puzzles: 1.
-I have two children.
+1. I have two children.
 One of my children is a girl.
-What are the chances I have two girls? [expand title=Answer] The answer to the question as stated is not 50/50.
-After being told that one of your children is a girl, you know there are 3 options (with ...
+What are the chances I have two girls?
+The answer to this question is not 50/50.
+After being told that one of your children is a girl, you … Continue reading